-Much of Preble's work is collected in "Land of Canaan: Plain tales from the mountains of West Virginia," published in 1971 and available on Amazon.
+Much of Preble's work is collected in "Land of Canaan: Plain Tales from the Mountains of West Virginia," published in 1971 and available on Amazon.

 Of course, if you're not looking at a map or gazing down from the International Space Station, you'd miss the shape of Bunyon's boot, and you'd have to rely on being impressed, instead, in the manner that George Washington had been when he surveyed the river in 1770.
 Washington first named the bend the "Great Bend of the Ohio."

-Though at the very edge of the Virginian frontier, already there was European activity on the river among the low hills, and here Washington famously observed some of the largest specimens of sycamore since recorded.
+Though at the very edge of the Virginian frontier, there was already European activity on the river among the low hills, and here, Washington famously observed some of the largest specimens of sycamore since recorded.

 "After passing these Hills (which may run on the River near a Mile), there appears to be another pretty good Bottom on the East side.
 At this place, we met a Canoe going to the Illinoies with Sheep, and at this place also, that is, at the end of the Bottom from the Kanhawa, just as we came to the Hills, we met with a Sycamore abt.
 60 yards from the River of a most extraordinary size, it measuring (3 feet from the Gd.)
 45 feet round, lacking two Inches, and not 50 yards from it was another 31.4 round (3 feet from the Gd. also.)

-"The 2d Bottom hinted at the other side (that is the one lying above the Bottom that reaches from the Kanhawa is that taken notice of the 30th Ulto., to lye in the shape of a Horse shoe, and must from its situation and quantity of level Ground be very valuable, if the Land is but tolerably good.
+"The 2d Bottom hinted at the other side (that is the one lying above the Bottom that reaches from the Kanhawa is that taken notice of the 30th Ulto., to lye in the shape of a Horse shoe, and must from its situation and quantity of level Ground be very valuable if the Land is but tolerably good.

-"After passing this bottom and abt. a Mile of Hills, we entered into the 3d Bottom and Incampd.
-This bottom reaches within about half a Mile of the Rapid at the point of the Great Bent."
+"After passing this bottom and abt. a Mile of Hills, we entered the 3d Bottom and Incampd.
+This bottom reaches about half a Mile of the Rapid at the point of the Great Bent."